 On June 13, 2016, 10 members of the commission participated in a six-hour facilitated work session.
 The group reviewed 53 proposed recommendations submitted by individual commission members (Please see Appendix A.).
-Beginning with the recommendations that seemed to have the strongest support in the group, the commission reached consensus on a long-term vision, nine recommendations, and four considerations for further study.
-The commission had already reached consensus on one consideration for further study at its May 25 meeting.
+Beginning with the recommendations that the chair determined to have the strongest support in the group, the commission developed a long-term vision statement, nine recommendations, and four considerations for further study.
+The commission identified one consideration for further study at its May 25 meeting.